Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Model predictive control

 \section{Model predictive control}

 We have seen in the previous section that we can use \eqref{eq:KROM_continuous} to approximate a nonlinear, infinite-dimensional control system by a finite-dimensional bilinear system in a very efficient manner.
-However, since the accuracy can very likely not always be expected to be this good for finite amounts of data and finite-dimensional dictionaries $\psi$, we now embed the above approach in an MPC framework such that we only require high accuracy on short time intervals.
+However, since the accuracy cannot always be expected to be this good for finite amounts of data and finite-dimensional dictionaries $\psi$ -- in particular for more complex dynamics -- we now embed the above approach in an MPC framework such that we only require high accuracy on short time intervals.
 To this end, we formulate the K-ROM approximation of the original closed-loop problem \eqref{eq:MPC}: